mauriciolarroque/Bikeshare-Case-Study/README2.md

 <br>

-After checking the timestamps, I discovered that `134 rows` had negative ride times.
-To solve this, I deleted the rows using this statement:
+As it turns out, some of the `end times` were actually earlier than the start times.
+A COUNT function showed that `134 rows` were affected by this bad data.

+* After looking at the timestamps, it seemed to have been a case of the system mixing up the start times with the end times.
+However, with no one to consult about the data source or what might have gone wrong, there was no way to know for sure.

+* Since there were only `134` affected rides (which is a negligible amount considering that there are almost `6 million rows` in the database) I decided to `delete` the rows using this statement:

 <br>